 This, however, also means that bassinets aren’t as sturdy as cribs, and won't last as long.
 If you're looking for an item to use for a long period of time without it acquiring debilitating damages, a crib is a better option.
 Likewise, bassinets travel better.

 Should You Choose a Bassinet?

-The reason most parents choose to use a bassinet is because it makes keeping baby near them in the night so much easier.
+The reason most parents choose to use a bassinet is that it makes keeping a baby near them at the night so much easier.
 Unlike cribs, bassinets are small enough that you can keep them in your bedroom; you can even keep them right by your bed!
-This makes nursing much easier, and can help you get through those sleepless nights.
+This makes nursing much easier and can help you get through those sleepless nights.

 Travel is also easier when you choose to buy a bassinet.
 A lot of bassinets are designed to be folded up for travel; others have removable baskets, so that baby always has a place to sleep.
 Because letting your infant nap on a bed, a sofa, or in their car seat isn't very safe, it's always best to carry your own safe sleep space.

 The last reason to choose a bassinet over a crib is one of the most important ones: Your baby's comfort.
 Because new babies are still used to the close quarters inside of a belly, being left in a very open (at least, to them) crib can be uncomfortable and scary.
 Sleeping in a bassinet will help them feel more at ease.